docker-flow/docker-flow-proxy/docs/certs.md

 This article provides examples that can be used as a starting point when configuring SSL certificates.

+!!! tip
+    Docker Secrets are a preferable way of managing SSL certificates.
+If you think secrets are a good fit for your use case, feel free to skip other methods and just straight into [Adding Certificates As Docker Secrets](#adding-certificates-as-docker-secrets).

 ## Requirements

 The examples that follow assume that you are using Docker v1.13+, Docker Compose v1.10+, and Docker Machine v0.9+.